THE PERFECT 2-DAY ITINERARY FOR SPLIT, CROATIA

 While walking through the old town of Split, find your way to the Diocletian’s palace.
 The palace is an ancient building made for the Roman emperor Diocletian and it’s one of the best-preserved Roman ruins in Europe.

 The palace was the emperor’s residence but it also housed the military at that time.
-The Entrance to the Diocletian’s palace is free of charge as it’s the core part of the city center, but if you want to visit the palace’s basements, the ticket is around 7 euros.
+The Entrance to the Diocletian’s palace is free of charge as it’s the core part of the city centre, but if you want to visit the palace’s basements, the ticket is around 7 euros.
+I’d highly recommend booking a tour guide for the sightseeing in the old town.
+These tours are not expensive, but you get a lot more knowledge out of one!

 SPLIT’S RIVA